 He wanted to inform me of his experience that day at The Inn at Belden Village.
 The first words out of his mouth were, “No comparison.”
 Of course, this person has no allegiance with either facility, and, in the past had never voiced his opinion regarding where they were previously living.
 He was quick to voice his opinion of The Inn at Belden Village versus their previous residence.

 He could not believe the difference.
 The one thing that impressed him the most was the staff.
-He went on to explain during his visits to The Regency, he simply did not recall ANYONE EVER saying a simple “Hello” or acknowledging him, not when he entered the building, not when he would pass a staff person in the hall, not once he arrived at my parents various wings.
+He went on to explain during his visits to a different facility, he simply did not recall ANYONE EVER saying a simple “Hello” or acknowledging him, not when he entered the building, not when he would pass a staff person in the hall, not once he arrived at my parents various wings.
 I concurred 100% with his opinion.
 As he explained, he always found it odd when he would pass a staff person in the hall they would always look down at the floor as if they had been told not to acknowledge anyone.
 We both commented that it was completely the opposite at The Inn at Belden Village.
 It makes no difference whom that person might be, it could be the CEO or a person simply helping to take out the trash, a smile accompanied with a friendly greeting is always there.
 I can not possibly exaggerate just how important that is to visitors.

 Something else that I frequently notice on my visits to The Inn at Belden Village.
 There could be the smallest piece of paper or trash, it might even be positioned up against the wall, as I watch a staff person from The Inn on their way to attend to a daily task, stop what they are doing, to pick up that insignificant piece of trash and properly dispose of it.
 Please believe me, for a bystander, that speaks volumes not only about the agency, but even more so about that person.
 I will also say, if I notice those acts of pride at your workplace, so do others.